PMolnes/PMolnes/README.md

 ### :man_technologist: About Me :
 #### I'm a full stack developer from Norway - Aalesund.
-- 👨‍🎓 I'm currently at my last year of my Bachelor in Computer Engineering at NTNU Aalesund.
+- Student at MSc in Informatics at NTNU Trondheim
-- 👨‍💻 Working at Solwr AS as a part-time software developer.
+- 👨‍💻 Working at Solwr AS as a part-time software developer
-- 📘 Currenty learning Vue and TypeScript.
+- 📘 Currenty learning SvelteKit
-- ⚡ I like playing games, chess, skiing, and hanging with friends.
+- ⚡ I like playing games, chess, skiing, and hanging with friends
 - 📫 DM me at LinkedIn or an email at: pettermolnes@icloud.com

 ### 🛠️ Languages and tools :